-The bill establishes a new "Commission on Efficiency and Regulatory Review" within the Office of Administrative Law in New Jersey, which will be responsible for regularly reviewing Executive Orders and agency rules to assess their economic impacts and promote efficiency.
-The commission will consist of one public member appointed by the Governor and 12 ex officio members from various state departments and legislative leaders, with the chairperson having the authority to appoint additional members for diverse expertise.
+The bill establishes a new "Commission on Efficiency and Regulatory Review" within the Office of Administrative Law in New Jersey, which will be responsible for regularly reviewing Executive Orders and agency regulations to assess their economic impacts and promote efficiency.
+The commission will consist of one public member appointed by the Governor and 12 ex officio members from various state departments and legislative leadership, with the chairperson having the authority to appoint additional members for diverse expertise.
 The commission is mandated to meet at least biannually and hold public hearings to gather stakeholder input on regulatory issues.

 Statutes affected: Introduced: 13:1D-109, 52:14B-3, 52:14B-4, 52:14B-4.10, 52:14B-5.1